DNYoussef/AgentXAgent/README.md

 Streamlined user interface
 Performance benchmarking and monitoring
-Open-source development and community involvement System Components:
+Open-source development and community involvement

+**System Components:**

 Local Models: Store local AI models for easy access and integration.
 Persona Agents: Manage individual persona agents, each with their own memory subfolders.
 Tools and Libraries: Centralize external tools, libraries, and APIs for easy dependency management.
 Interface: Organize interface files, including the streamlined user interface and other interface-related files.
 Documentation: Store user guides, API references, and other project documentation for easy access.

-Workflow:
+**Workflow:**

 Launch the user-friendly Oobabooga UI and choose a local AI model or offload computations through APIs.
 Access additional tabs: Agent X Agent and Townhall Mode.
 Set goals for the AI village in the Agent X Agent tab.
 Simulate discussions between different persona agents in Townhall Mode.

-Backend Process:
+**Backend Process:**

-Upon receiving a task, the Overmind AI evaluates existing specialized persona agents to determine if they can accomplish the task with an 80% success rate.
+1. Upon receiving a task, the Overmind AI, accessing GPT4, evaluates existing specialized persona agents to determine if they can accomplish the task with an 80% success rate.
-If no suitable agent is found, the preloaded MindSmith persona agent creates a new agent, and CodeBender translates it into a functional persona agent compatible with Lang chain and Hugging Face.
+2. If no suitable agent is found, the preloaded MindSmith persona agent creates a new agent, and CodeBender translates it into a functional persona agent compatible with Lang chain and Hugging Face.
-The chosen or created agent breaks the task into subtasks and delegates them efficiently using advanced task delegation algorithms to appropriate persona agents or requesting new ones from MindSmith and CodeBender.
+3. The chosen or created agent breaks the task into subtasks and delegates them efficiently using advanced task delegation algorithms to appropriate persona agents or requesting new ones from MindSmith and CodeBender.
-Agents use standardized communication protocols to collaborate and learn from each other.
+4. Agents use standardized communication protocols to collaborate and learn from each other.
-Each agent uses a local model to think and GPT-4 for criticism and improvement, reducing token cost.
+5. Each agent uses a local model to think and GPT-4 for criticism and improvement, reducing token cost.

-Learning Mechanism:
+**Learning Mechanism:**

 Each persona agent has its own memory folder, storing data and learning from GPT-4 criticisms.
 The agents gradually improve and specialize in specific problem-solving areas and tools, such as Hugging Face and Lang chain.
 The agents retain their learning, even when switching between base models or local models.

-Townhall Mode:
+**Townhall Mode:**

 Users input prompts, problems, or goals to discuss with selected persona agents.
 The AI agents and user engage in a simulated conversation to share knowledge and insights.
 Agents extract information from the conversation and add it to their personal memory files, enabling them to learn from each other.

-Preloaded Persona Agents:
+**Preloaded Persona Agents:**

 1. MindSmith: A persona agent specializing in creating other persona agents.
 2. CodeBender: An expert programmer persona agent, proficient in integration using the Cataclysm programming tool and the Wolverine debugging tool.